 Preparation, we are told, is key.
 When learning to drive in Germany, I was frequently reminded to beware the snow, but details were few and far between.
 My instructor told me about breaking with the gears and the possible ramifications of fish tailing my car, but learning to drive in the summer did not really offer any chance to test out these tips.
 When it finally came time to drive in the snow, I was convinced that the German winter was trying to kill me.
 Worryingly, my wife didn’t inspire any level of confidence.
-Although usually a source of helpful advice, she becomes a terrifying Shakespearian soothsayer when it snows, often saying disconcerting things like 'be really careful, it's incredibly dangerous on the autobahn' or ‘beware the ides of march, the roads have black ice and there are several delays’.
+Although usually a source of helpful advice, she becomes a terrifying Shakespearian soothsayer when it snows, often saying disconcerting things like 'be really careful, it's incomprehensibly dangerous on the autobahn' or ‘beware the ides of march, the roads have black ice and there are several delays’.

 Thankfully, I got through my first baptism of, well, snow without too much incident and the last couple of winters have been relatively free of incident.
-However, it now appears that this only angered the German gods who insist on testing my driving skills and levels of endurance by crapping snow on me at every turn.
+However, it now appears that this only angered the German Winter gods who insist on testing my driving skills and levels of endurance by crapping snow on me at every turn.
 This wouldn’t be too much of an issue if everyone drove as normal, but snow seems to make German drivers go a little nuts.
-So confident are they in the Teutonic engineering of their vehicles, they take winter as some kind of affront and put their collective foots down.
-Captain Audi or Lord Admiral Mercedes will come bombing passed at a speed of such terrifying levels, it activates my fight or flight response and almost sends me barrelling into a ditch.
+So confident are they in the Teutonic engineering of their vehicles, they take winter as some kind of personal affront and put their collective foots down on the accelerator.
+Captain Audi or Lord Admiral Mercedes will come bombing passed at speeds of such terrifying levels, it activates my fight or flight response and almost sends me barrelling into a ditch.
 After all, I drive a modest VW and those things ain't built for fighting.
 They be built for flight-ing, not very quickly it has to be said, but very economically.

 If Germany reverts to type when driving, it also thankfully exhibits other more useful stereotypes such as overall organisation.
-Roads are kept as clear from snow as possible and big orange gritters can be seen zig-zagging around the streets, insuring in the most part that the main roads are clear.
+Roads are kept as clear from snow as possible and big orange gritters can be seen zig-zagging around the streets, ensuring in the most part that the main roads are clear.
 Germany also has a law concerning the clearance of pavements, with home-owners required to clear the front of their house of snow and ice or take personal responsibility for any injuries caused by slipping.
 This means that walking the streets is possible and compacted snow and ice won’t hinder pedestrians.